rayyaw/flash-patcher/README.md

 This will look for the 3rd instance of `A` in `file.as`, and replace it with `B`.

 Putting a function + offset of N instead of a raw number will find and replace the Nth instance of the content after the function header, and putting `end` will replace the last instance of the content.

+Putting a `content` block instead of a raw number is unsupported and will cause the patcher to error out.

 #### `replace-all` command